StudioCompanion/companion-studio/README.md

 # Companion Site

 This repo is the monorepo for the companion website.
-Whilst there is only one project, we've opted for a monorepo with the ambition we'll include the CMS package when developing the project further.

 ## Authors